Steve Hodge: Leeds United

 In the summer of 1991, Hodge was sold to Leeds United for £900,000 – the highest transfer fee he had commanded.
 He struggled to win a regular place at Elland Road but did make a significant contribution to the league title winning side of 1991–92, winning a championship medal.
 In that season he made 23 appearances and scored seven goals; his goal tally included two braces in games against Sheffield United (won 4–3) and Southampton (drew 3–3) and the only goal in a 1–0 win over Liverpool.
 In 1994 Hodge was loaned to Derby County.

 Late career

 He joined Queens Park Rangers for a nominal fee in 1994.
 Two seasons followed with Hodge playing just 15 times.
 He subsequently joined Watford, playing twice for them in the 1995–96 season.

-He later had a brief spell playing in Hong Kong before signing for Division Three side Leyton Orient in March 1998.
-He played just once for the club before retiring from playing at the end of the season.
+He later had a brief spell playing for Instant-Dict in Hong Kong after leaving Division Three side Leyton Orient in March 1998.
+He played just once for Leyton Orient during the season.